MHCPPrograms/worlds-documentation/docs/performance/World Performance Optimization.md

 ---

-## 🕵️‍♂Reveal a Room When a Player Enters
+## Reveal a Room When a Player Enters

 Sometimes, you want a room or object to stay hidden until a player reaches a specific point—like a secret lab, a boss arena, or a cozy lounge.
 This technique helps optimize performance by hiding unused assets.